 Heavy weights have an impact on the endocrine system and can influence the hormones responsible for a healthy menstrual cycle.
-So if you are trying to conceive and want to keep a regular cycle, keep your workouts to moderate levels, especially if they are high in intensity. you may want to take things slow and keep things light.
+So if you are trying to conceive and want to keep a regular cycle, keep your weight training workouts to moderate levels, especially if they are high in intensity.

 While it is possible to keep up with moderate and high-intensity workouts while also trying to get pregnant, make sure there’s some low-impact movement worked into your routine, too, in order to allow your body to rest and heal through gentle movement.
 Yoga, dance and stretching can help foster a healthy mind-body connection which can be especially helpful when embarking on a trying to conceive journey.

 Most fertility doctors recommend low-impact cardiovascular exercise, like spinning.
 But running is actually a great way to keep your heart in great shape and prepare your body for pregnancy.
 There’s really no reason to stop running if you already do (as long as your provider has given you the green light, of course).
 That said, if you’ve tried to get pregnant for a while or are experiencing irregular menstrual cycles—two indications that your running habits may be disrupting your endocrine system—your provider may recommend that you cut back.

 Don’t worry, though.
 Cutting back just a few miles, paired with eating more healthy fats, can go a long way in jumpstarting your cycle.
 Further, if you find yourself feeling tired during a run, walking is another great way to stay energized and prepare your body for the beautiful journey ahead.